 The winter vacation this year was a historical one where I got the opportunity to visit some ancient caves in the state of Maharashtra, India.
 Today I would write about my trip to Karla Caves in Lonavala.
 It is one of the oldest Buddhist caves in India with magnificent artistic sculptures adorning its interiors.
 The caves are also known by Karle caves or Karli caves.

-It is said that the caves were built almost 2000 years ago where the Buddhist shrines were carved out with elegance and skill.
-Due to its historical significance, the caves are protected and preserved by the Archaeological Survey of India.
-As per the study of historians, the cave was constructed in 2 phases, one during the 2nd century BC to 2nd century AD and the other from the 5th century AD to the 10th century.
+It is said that the caves were built almost 2000 years ago and the Buddhist shrines were carved out with elegance and skill.
+Due to their historical significance, the caves are protected and preserved by the Archaeological Survey of India.
+As per the study of historians, the cave was constructed in 2 phases, one from the 2nd century BC to the 2nd century AD and the other from the 5th century AD to the 10th century.
 Various people contributed to carving out the artistic sculptures inside the caves.

 The Architecture of Karla Caves

-Karla Caves consists of grand and large monuments called Chaityas, huge pillars, old inscriptions and several figures carved out of stone.
+Karla Caves consists of grand and large monuments called Chaityas, huge pillars, old inscriptions, and several figures carved out of stone.
 At the entrance, you will find the holy temple of Goddess Ekvira.
-The largest of the Chaityas is located in the central hall, measuring 14.02 meter high, 13.87 meters wide and 37.87 meters deep.
-The hall is adorned by the majestic pillars with the elaborate carvings on the columns.
+The largest of the Chaityas is located in the central hall, measuring 14.02 meters high, 13.87 meters wide, and 37.87 meters deep.
+The hall is adorned by majestic pillars with elaborate carvings on the columns.

-Both the right and left sides of the cave entrance has exquisite works of elephant and human figures.
+Both the right and left sides of the cave entrance have exquisite works of elephant and human figures.
 The pillars are the replica of the Ashokan pillar with elephant motifs ornating them.
 You can observe the four lions supporting themselves at the top of the pillars.
 The different figures of Lord Buddha are found at the left and right panels of the entrance.
-I was marvelled at the intricate works of the artists and the sculptors.
+I marveled at the intricate works of the artists and the sculptors.